 PR has always been a tricky one to attribute direct value to.
-Aside from the increase in rank that PR lead companies tend to be awarded, understanding what measurable impacts putting your brand in front of users in their day to day lives has, takes some work and an analytical mind.
-But a large part of the reason why this can be quite a daunting task is that the Google Analytics is not configured properly to analyse how your users are behaving.
+Aside from the increase in rank that PR lead companies tend to be awarded, understanding what measurable impacts putting your brand in front of users in their day-to-day lives has, takes some work and an analytical mind.
+But a large part of the reason this can be quite a daunting task is that the Google Analytics is not configured properly to analyse how your users are behaving.

 1) The principle

 The principle behind showing the value behind PR activity is identifying and segmenting the users who have viewed the particular campaigns, categorizing their previous familiarity with your brand and then understanding that user’s behaviour as a comparison with users who were not exposed to the PR activity.

 This principle sounds relatively straight forward however, without the right set up in place, it can sometimes be a difficult process.
 The following points should give you a direction to look in order to better measure your PR activity but in order get the most actionable results you should also have planned how you’re going to distinguish the users exposed to your PR activity and thus be able to track and compare them with users who haven’t.

 2) Make sure Google Analytics is tracking properly

 If your source/medium report looks something like the above then have a look at this must read post which describes some of the most common ways that your traffic might be being polluted.

 Also content URLs need stripping of parameters otherwise they appear multiple times, this makes the data much more difficult to collate down the road: